 8- Hands and Knees

 If your baby is posterior or you are experiencing back labor, this position can be comforting.
-It allows your doula or husband to massage your back or apply counter pressure to help you be more comfortable.
-You can also use this position to give birth.

 9. Leaning Forward

 Leaning forward can help take the pressure off of your back in labor.
 You can stand and lean forward over a ball or stack of pillows.
 You can be on your knees and lean over something or someone one.
 Or you can hang over the side of a labor tub if you have access to a tub while in labor.
 This often feels like a really relaxing position in labor, particularly between contractions.